MAInformatico/Raspberry-Pi-Monitoring-Network/README.md

 # Raspberry-Pi-Monitoring-Network
-This repo contains the sources to monitoring your local network with a Raspberry Pi.
+This repo contains source files to monitoring your local network with a Raspberry Pi.
 Read the wiki for more information
 Dependencies: Nagios

 Tested on: Raspbian stretch.
 In new Raspbian versions (Buster) there are some differences about the SMTP file configuration.